 Date: Feb – May 2023

 - ASEAN Committee for Culture and Information (ASEAN COCI)

 - Ministry of Culture Thailand

-The project “Rain Motions: Connecting (with) the Skies of Southeast Asia” is a collaborative endeavour between ASEAN and SEAMEO SPAFA to promote creativity and innovation in the performing arts in Southeast Asia.
+The project “Rain Motions: Connecting (with) the Skies of Southeast Asia” is a collaborative endeavour between SEAMEO SPAFA and the Ministry of Culture Thailand, with support from the ASEAN Cultural Fund, to promote creativity and innovation in the performing arts in Southeast Asia.
 It will provide a platform for scholars, performers and researchers to share and stimulate knowledge exchanges on water or rain-related traditions in the region, and most importantly, to break the barriers between dance genres through a series of discussions and performances that will culminate in a collaborative “finale performance” from the participating countries.